Sailing Ship Columbia

-The Sailing Ship Columbia, located at the Disneyland park in Anaheim, California, is a full-scale replica of Columbia Rediviva, the first American ship to circumnavigate the globe.
-The Columbia has operated in the park for more than fifty years.
+The Sailing Ship Columbia is a full-scale replica of Columbia Rediviva, the first American ship to circumnavigate the globe.
+Located at the Disneyland park in Anaheim, California, US, the Columbia has operated in the park for more than fifty years.
 Passengers of the ship take a 12-minute trip around the Rivers of America.
-At night, the Columbia plays the role of a pirate ship in riverfront performances of the park's nighttime show, Fantasmic!
+At night, the Columbia plays the role of Captain Hook's ship in riverfront performances of the park's nighttime show, Fantasmic!

 History

 When Walt Disney decided that the Rivers of America needed more river traffic and wanted another large ship to join the Mark Twain, he asked Joe Fowler, who was Disneyland's construction supervisor and a former naval admiral, to suggest a historic sailing ship for inspiration.
 After examining every maritime museum in the country, Fowler recommended the first American sailing ship to go around the world: the Columbia Rediviva.
 However, there is only one known picture in existence of the original vessel.
 WED researchers used it, along with research materials from the Library of Congress, to design the Columbia.

 Architect, artist, and marine expert Ray Wallace was commissioned in 1957 to work with Fowler in creating the construction plans, the original designs were sketched out on a napkin by Ray Wallace at a meeting to discuss the final design of the ship.
 Wallace would later be known for designing the Lady Washington, a replica of the original Columbia's tender ship, and prop ship for HMS Interceptor in Pirates of the Caribbean: Curse of the Black Pearl and as Captain Hook's ship in Once Upon a Time.
 The Columbia's masts, rigging, spars, and sails were constructed at Todd Shipyards, Los Angeles Division, San Pedro, California, where the Mark Twains hull had been built a few years earlier.
 After Fowler told Disney that it was customary to put a silver dollar under each mast before it was set, Disney personally put one under each of the Columbias three masts.

 For the ship's christening on June 4, 1958, Fowler was dressed as a sailing captain of the 18th century, while the Mouseketeers appeared as his crew.
 Since then, the sailing ship Columbia has had many extensive refurbishments, but the only major change has been the addition of the crew quarters exhibit in 1964.

 The Columbia was christened by Gretchen Campbell Richmond, wife of Alfred C. Richmond, Commandant of the United States Coast Guard (1954–1962).

-A copy of the Columbia was planned for Disney World, but it was canceled and replaced with plans to build a second steamboat.
+A copy of the Columbia was planned for Magic Kingdom at Walt Disney World, but it was canceled and replaced with plans to build a second steamboat.

 On January 11, 2016, the Sailing Ship Columbia, along with the other attractions and shows along the Rivers of America, closed temporarily for the construction of Star Wars: Galaxy's Edge.
 The ship reopened on July 29, 2017.